 Fall Co-op Time: D & A Farm CSA (Community Supported Agriculture) Fall session runs October 1 through December 17.
 The cost for a half-share, about 1/2 bushel of produce, is $20/week and full shares are available.
 The pick-up is at Epiphany on Thursdays between 4 & 7 p.m.
 Please visit www.dandafarm.com for further information and to sign up.

 The Altar Flowers & Sanctuary Light dedicatory offerings can be given as a memorial, thanksgiving or on a special occasion.
-There are open dates in August for offerings.
 The Flower & Altar Guilds rely on these gifts to fund their ministries.
 Gifts can be made online right here, or contact the parish office (404.373.8338).